randomstring/FRC-Programming-Curriculum/Lessons/00-Lesson.md

-        robot programs using an interactive GUI (Graphical User Interface), a robot path planner, WPIlib (code that controls the robots motors and sensors), a Java Runtime Environment, and Shuffleboard a tool for monitoring what's happening on the robot.
-Don't worry about the details.
+        robot programs using an interactive GUI (Graphical User Interface), a robot path planner, WPIlib (code that controls the robots motors and sensors), a Java Runtime Environment, and Shuffleboard (a tool for monitoring what's happening on the robot.)
+Don't worry about the details yet.
 What you need to know is this is code that gets used by VS Code and the robot and makes our work *much* easier.
 3.  *GitHub desktop* This is a GUI for working with code stored on